evankozliner/ed/_texts/analogies.md

 The key when analyzing these arguments is trying to find out if the properties our systems have in common (a and b) are relevant to the property trying to be inferred, d.
 If not, the similarities between our systems may just be superficial.
 This is why knowledge of the two domains in question is critical for applying the technique.
 There’s no good way to understand the complete causal chain between properties we observe in the real world, so having some broad knowledge of the domains is often the best we can do here (oncologists being aware of mouse anatomy, for instance).

-Notice the_may_qualifierin the above definition.
+Notice the "may" qualifierin the above definition.
 No analogy is bulletproof, so it’s best to have multiple analogies to prove your point.
 This is practiced most frequently in law, where common law cases are frequently enumerated to make a point about how a case in question should be treated.

 I’ve tried to boil down much of what’s discussed in logic textbooks to 3 categories of heuristics to pay attention to when making analogical arguments, and some associated questions you should consider for those categories: